 Prerequisite: BIO 201, CEM 111, ENG 111, NUR 133, BIO 140, BIO 203, all Level I NUR courses.
-Corequisite: ENG 112, NUR 240, NUR 241, NUR 242, NUR 242LC, NUR 243, NUR 244, NUR 244LC.

 This clinical course provides experiential learning opportunities that provide the fundamental skills of the registered nurse including basic team leading, physical and psychosocial assessment, and introduction to management and delegation.
 Emphasis will also be placed on interdisciplinary communication.
-These experiences will be obtained in both the acute care and ambulatory surgery settings where the students will begin to provide collaborative and holistic nursing care to medical/surgical patients with complex health care needs.
+These experiences will be obtained in both the acute care and a variety of ambulatory settings where the students will begin to provide collaborative and holistic nursing care to medical/surgical patients with complex health care needs.

 Prerequisite: BIO 201, CEM 111, ENG 111, NUR 133, BIO 140, BIO 203, all Level I NUR courses.
-Corequisite: ENG 112, NUR 240, NUR 240LC, NUR 242, NUR 242LC, NUR 243, NUR 244, NUR 244LC.